 Welcome to St Leonards Church Brighton

-We continue to meet in different ways and different places at this time of Covid19.
-Welcome!
-You can join with us in….
+We continue to meet in different ways and different places.

 - Video Worship Services

 - A variety of online studies, events and zooms

 Meet me in the middle of the air - Paul Kelly

 Great is Thy faihfulness

 Beauty for brokenness